SAP/credential-digger/README.md

 the `.env` file.
 If the address is correct, the model will be installed at container building time.
 However, the current server is not executing any model during the scan of a repository.
-To enable a model, it must be listed as argument in the `scan` function (as would be done in the client).in the `ui/server.py` file.
+To enable a model, it must be listed as an argument in the `scan` function (as would be done in the client).in the `ui/server.py` file.

 ## Usage (client)